MostafaAllam-start/ODC-project/README.md

 ###  Installation

-Install ODC-project using one of the following methods:
+Install ODC-project using the following methods:

 **Build from source:**